aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 * For Linked lists, duplicate nodes exist or not, has atleast two nodes, ask if n is always valid,
 * For Trees, if BST, can there be nodes with same value.
 * For BST, trial with all approaches you can think of if you don't know how to start/given an unknown problem.
 For example, check with stack, queue, BFS, DFS, pre-order, in-order, post-order, reverse pre-order, range sum queries, upper and lower bounds.
+* `In-place` does not mean *"without creating any additional variables!"* Rather, it means *"without creating a new copy of the input."* In general, an in-place function will only create additional variables that are `O(1)` space.
+    * **Working in-place is a good way to save time and space.** An in-place algorithm avoids the cost of initializing or copying data structures, and it usually has an O(1) space cost.
+    * **But be careful: an in-place algorithm can cause side effects.** Your input is "destroyed" or "altered," which can affect code *outside* of your function.
+For example:
+    * **Generally, out-of-place algorithms are considered safer because they avoid side effects.** You should only use an in-place algorithm if you're space constrained or you're *positive* you don't need the original input anymore, even for debugging.
+*	Prefer iteration over recursion to avoid limited stack space by recursion.
+* When we see terms such as: "shortest/longest, minimized/maximized, least/most, fewest/greatest, biggest/smallest", We know it's an optimization problem.
+* When interviewer gives a sorted list, you can take advantage and use binary tree.
+* If there is a brute force solution in time O(N<sup>2</sup>) and space `O(1)`, there must exist 2 solutions
+    * Using a `Map` or `Set` in `O(N)` time and `O(N)` space.
+    * Using sorting `O(N log N)` time and `O(1)` space.

 ### Outputs
 * check what should be returned by the algorithm.
-Is it indexes, arrays or just length of arrays?
+Is it indexes, arrays, boolean or just length of array?

 # Patterns

 ## Linked List
-* Slow and Fast pointer - is list circular / has loop, is list palindrome
+* Slow and Fast pointer.
+Use this approach if you can't use extra space. e.g., is list circular / has loop, is list palindrome
 * Two pointer - delete nth node from list,
 * If the length of linked list is unknown and if we need to traverse to the center of the list, use Slow and fast pointers.
 * Adding a dummy node at the head and /or tail might help to handle many edge cases where operations have to be performed at the head or the tail.
 The presence of dummy nodes ensures that operations will never have be executed on the head or the tail.
 Dummy nodes remove the headache of writing conditional checks to deal with null pointers.
 Be sure to remove them at the end of the operation.